kittyCrypto-gg/website/README.md

-# kittycrypto.gg - Frontend - ${V6.201}
+# kittycrow.dev - Frontend - ${V6.201}

-The public-facing frontend of https://kittycrypto.gg 🐾
+The public-facing frontend of https://kittycrow.dev 🐾

 ---

 ## Overview

-This is the frontend for `kittycrypto.gg`.
+This is the frontend for `kittycrow.dev`.

 It is built with **TypeScript**, **TSX**, **React**, **HTML**, and **CSS**, and compiled with **esbuild** into browser-ready **ES modules**.
 The codebase stays modular and close to the DOM, while using TSX where it makes UI generation cleaner and easier to maintain.